 - salt and fresh cracked black pepper

 - In a saucepan, add the oil to a depth of 3-4 inches.
-Heat on medium heat until the temperature reaches about 340-350F.
+Heat on medium heat until the temperature reaches about 350F.
 A thermometer is a big help here.
+Note: If using a deep fryer, follow the manufacturer's instructions.
+Set the machine to 350F.

 - Drop the mushrooms in the batter, making sure to cover all surfaces, and then let the excess drip off a bit before dropping them into the hot oil.
 Fry several at a time so as not to crowd the pan, which can lower the temperature of the oil.

-- When the mushrooms are golden, about 2-3 minutes, remove them and drain on paper towels or newspaper.
+- When the mushrooms are nice and golden all over, about 2-4 minutes, remove them and drain on paper towels or newspaper.

 - To make the dip, finely mince the herbs either with a knife or in a small processor.